Hundreds protest possible lithium mining in Serbia - NewsBreak

-(Reuters) - Rio Tinto on Tuesday pushed back its timeline by a year to 2027 for first saleable production at its $2.4 billion Serbia lithium project, saying it faces delays in key approvals and protests over environmental concerns.
-The lithium-borates project near Loznica in the western Jadar valley is slated...
+Jan 18 (Reuters) - Rio Tinto (RIO.AX), (RIO.L) on Tuesday pushed back its timeline by a year to 2027 for first saleable production at its $2.4 billion Serbia lithium project, saying it faces delays in key approvals and protests over environmental concerns.
+The lithium-borates project near Loznica in the western...

 Serbia will decide whether Rio Tinto can proceed with developing a lithium mine in the country after a general election in April, its prime minister told Reuters, as protests by local communities continued.
 Global miner Rio Tinto committed $2.4 billion to develop a lithium-borates project near Loznica in the western...